 - Go to the AMIs page.
-Right-click the AMI and select De-register Image.
-When asked for confirmation, click Yes, De-register. - 2.
+Select the AMI, click Actions, and select Deregister.
+When asked for confirmation, click Continue. - 2.
 Go to the Snapshots page.
 Right-click the snapshot and select Delete Snapshot.
 When asked for confirmation, click Yes, Delete.

-Alternatively, you can use the ec2-deregister command to delete an AMI and the ec2-delete-snapshot command to delete a snapshot.
+Alternatively, you can use the ec2-deregister command to delete an AMI, and the ec2-delete-snapshot command to delete a snapshot.